smartshark/vcsSHARK/README.rst

 		$ python vcsshark.py --help

-	..
-NOTE:: If you receive an error here, it is most likely, that you do not have installed all requirements mentioned in :ref:`requirements`.
+	NOTE: If you receive an error here, it is most likely, that you do not have installed all requirements mentioned in requirements.
 You can try step 5, as most requirements can be automatically installed.

 5. (**optional**) Install vcsshark via the setup script